lhy101/HSPMD/README.md

 ...
 ```

-These `hspmd.comm` calls define *CommOps*, enabling transformations between arbitrary HSPMD annotations.
-Eventually, these *CommOps* will be replaced with concrete communication operators (e.g., send-receive) for actual execution.
+These `hspmd.comm` calls define *Comm*, enabling transformations between arbitrary HSPMD annotations.
+Eventually, these *Comm* will be replaced with concrete communication operators (e.g., send-receive) for actual execution.

 ## 4. Graph Specialization and Switching